-Therefore, you may consider hiring a SaaS marketing agency to help you with your marketing efforts and activities.
+Therefore, you may consider hiring a SaaS advertising agency to help you with your marketing efforts and activities.

 In this guide, we will provide you with some helpful aspects to consider when choosing the best inbound marketing firm for your SaaS company.

 Do you know about the idea of push and pull marketing, which has existed for several decades now?
 If so, you also know about inbound and outbound marketing.

 Push and pull marketing has been used as marketing terms, in order to explain two different ways to attract users and customers to your B2B business platforms.